cyrusmaher/CauseMap.jl/docs/ParaDidiExample.rst

 A cool video!
 +++++++++++++
-To see these crazy mofos in action, check out this video:
+To see these guys in action, check out a couple minutes of this video:

 .. raw:: html